djrobson/ReverbWave/JUCE_Integration_Notes.md

 3. **Alternative Frameworks**:
    - Exploring lighter GUI frameworks like IMGUI or SDL
    - These could provide graphical interfaces with fewer dependencies

-## Conclusion

-The decision to move away from JUCE has resulted in a more streamlined, independent application that maintains all the core functionality while being easier to build and run across different platforms.
-The standalone C++ implementation provides excellent performance and cross-platform compatibility without the complexity of a full plugin framework.